-- D. Alteration of existing uses: Any alteration or expansion of any dwelling or other structure within the Lake District, which increases the amount of living space in the dwelling or structure and/or would result in any increase in the load on a subsurface sewage system, including conversion to full-time occupancy as defined in NH Code of Administrative Rules Env-Ws 1004.15, shall require a permit from the Land Use Department.
-If the change would result in any increase in the load on a subsurface sewage system, a permit cannot be issued until the following conditions are met: - 1.
+- D. Alteration of existing uses: Any alteration or expansion of any dwelling or other structure within the Lake District, which increases the amount of living space in the dwelling or structure and/or would result in any increase in the load on a subsurface sewage system, including conversion to full-time occupancy as defined in NH Code of Administrative Rules Env-Ws 1004.15, shall require a certificate from the Land Use Department.
+If the change would result in any increase in the load on a subsurface sewage system, a certificate cannot be issued until the following conditions are met: - 1.
 The applicant has been granted approval of the existing subsurface sewage system for the altered use by the New Hampshire Department of Environmental Services (NHDES) Subsurface Systems Bureau after submission of an "Application for Individual Sewage Disposal Systems Approval" in accordance with the provisions of NH Code of Administrative Rules ENV-Ws 1004.16.
-If the existing system is found to be inadequate, a plan approved by the NHDES Subsurface Systems Bureau shall be prepared before a Land Use Permit is issued. - 2.
-The applicant must demonstrate that the site conditions and land area are adequate for installation of a replacement sewage disposal system should the existing system malfunction or fail.
+If the existing system is found to be inadequate, a plan approved by the NHDES Subsurface Systems Bureau shall be prepared before a Certificate of Zoning Ordinance Compliance is issued.
+(Amended 2025)

+3. The applicant must demonstrate that the site conditions and land area are adequate for installation of a replacement sewage disposal system should the existing system malfunction or fail.